 So, after weeks of preparation, we were ready to set sail, and ride the open ocean.
 After one or two stowaway searches.
 Then we left, hauling in our mooring lines, and stowing them in the bosun’s locker.
 There is an art to stowing those lines.
 By the time we were at sea, It was my first watch.
 So, I donned my watch shirt, epaulets, and made my way upto the bridge.
 The sail was smooth, and I got my first experience of steering ships.
 In the middle of the night.
-I had two watches, one in the middle of the day, the other in the middle of the day.
+I had two watches, one in the middle of the night, the other in the middle of the day.
 My first watch, during the day, I spent as a lookout, spotting other ships, smaller boats and the occasional marine life.
 To get my steering certification, I need to have 10 steering by both day and night, and by both Gyro and Magnetic compass.
 The sail from Guinea to the Canary Islands is 5

 days, so I had enough time to do that, however, I am only a few hours off.
 I should most definitely get those ten hours done during the sail from the Canary Islands to Senegal.
 I tried sailing by Magnetic compass, easy during the day, however, during the night, I somehow managed to steer off course by a lot a couple times.
 A ship is not like a car, so it took about 5 minutes to get back on course.
 I could be looking at the magnetic compass, then look down at the Gyro and be like “AGH!
 This is definitely not where I want to be”.

 The last night I was on watch was a beautiful one, as when I started the watch, and the previous watch were just finishing, there were several fishing boats around, so there were a bunch of lights on the horizon all around us.
 Then, at the end of the four hours, a faint glow of orange street lights from Gran Canaria could be seen in the distance.